jarad/swgoh-data/README.md

 The main directories are

 - code/ test and read data
+  - tests/ for testing raw data
+  - tidy/ for tidying the data and writing to [data/tidy/](data/tidy/)
 - data/ raw and tidy data
+  - raw/ contains all the raw data
+  - tidy/ contains tidied versions of the data
 - docs/ additional documentation

+## Scripts

+Two main scripts are available and meant to be run from this directory: tests and tidying.

+Raw data test is available through the following code

+    library("testthat")
+    test_dir("code/tests/")

+while scripts to tidy the data are available through this code

+    source("code/tidy/run_all.R")

 ## R package